HendrikSchmidt/pechtold-architekten-website/README.md

 Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:

+Make sure you the CMS is also running locally.

 ```bash
 npm run dev